Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 # RAiSD-AI-performance-evaluation
 ## About
-This repository is to reproduce the comparison of RAiSD-AI against other selective sweep identification tools in the paper "".
+This repository contains all information for reproducing the evaluation results in the paper "".
+In the paper, we evaluated how RAiSD-AI tools perform on detection of natural selection, more specifically, we compared RAiSD-AI against the tools diploS/HIC, SURFDAWave, T-REx and the CNN presented by Nguembang Fadja et.al.

+To facilitate our comparison, we used the tools from the repositories provided in their articals

 ## Declaration
 For standardizing experimental setups and replicating the comparison results, we modified the source codes of the following tools and provide the modified tools in the repository.